rlavid/ravkav/README.md

 #### What is nuclio?

-nuclio is a high performance serverless platform which runs over docker or kubernetes and automate the development, operation, and scaling of code (written in multiple supported languages). nuclio functions can be triggered via HTTP, popular messaging/streaming protocols, scheduled events, and in batch. nuclio can run in the cloud as a managed offering, or on any Kubernetes cluster (cloud, on-prem, or edge)<br>
+Nuclio is a high-performance serverless platform running over Docker or Kubernetes that automates the development, operation, and scaling of code written in multiple supported languages.
+Nuclio functions can be triggered via HTTP, popular messaging/streaming protocols, scheduled events, and in batch.
+Nuclio can also run in the cloud as a managed offering, or on any Kubernetes cluster (cloud, on-prem, or edge)<br>
 [read more about nuclio ...](https://github.com/nuclio/nuclio)

-nuclio and this package are an integral part of [Iguazio Data Science Platform](https://www.iguazio.com/), you can see many end to end usage examples and notebooks in [iguazio tutorial](https://github.com/v3io/tutorials) repo.
+Nuclio and this package are an integral part of [Iguazio Data Science Platform](https://www.iguazio.com/), you can see many end to end usage examples and notebooks in [iguazio tutorial](https://github.com/v3io/tutorials) repository.

 #### How does it work?

-nuclio take code + [function spec](https://nuclio.io/docs/latest/reference/function-configuration/function-configuration-reference/) + optional file artifacts and automatically convert them to auto-scaling services over Kubernetes. the artifacts can be provided as a YAML file (with embedded code), as Dockerfiles, or as archives (Git or Zip). function spec allow you to [define everything](https://nuclio.io/docs/latest/reference/function-configuration/function-configuration-reference/) from CPU/Mem/GPU requirements, package dependencies, environment variables, secrets, shared volumes, API gateway config, and more.<br>
+nuclio takes code + [function spec](https://nuclio.io/docs/latest/reference/function-configuration/function-configuration-reference/) + optional file artifacts and automatically convert them to auto-scaling services over Kubernetes. the artifacts can be provided as a YAML file (with embedded code), as Dockerfiles, or as archives (Git or Zip). function spec allow you to [define everything](https://nuclio.io/docs/latest/reference/function-configuration/function-configuration-reference/) from CPU/Mem/GPU requirements, package dependencies, environment variables, secrets, shared volumes, API gateway config, and more.<br>